|Pilot Edward S. Avery (survived)

 Assigned to the 11th Air Force, 77th Bombardment Squadron.
 No known nose art or nickname.
 On December 29, 1941 arrived at Elmendorf Field.

-On January 16, 1942 one of three B-26s that took off from Elmendorf Field on a ferry flight to the south.
+On January 16, 1942 took off from Elmendorf Field piloted Edward S. Avery by one of three B-26s on a ferry flight to the south.
 Low on fuel, all three Marauders force landed wheels up at Smith River in British Columbia.
 During the crash, the nose section was wrecked.
-Also lost were B-26 40-1501 and B-26 40-1459.
+Also lost were B-26 40-1501 and B-26 40-1464.

 The entire crew was later rescued.